Adaptive measurement filter: efficient strategy for optimal estimation of quantum Markov chains: Introduction

 We now describe our scheme in more detail.
-In the first stage of the protocol we use a small proportion of the output units (of samplesize $\tilde{n}\approx n^{1-\epsilon}$ with small $\epsilon$) in order to compute a preliminary `rough estimator' $\theta_0$ of the true parameter $\theta$, by performing a standard sequential measurement.
-This step is necessary in \emph{any} quantum estimation problem in which the optimal measurement depends on the unknown parameter.
-In particular, this means that strictly speaking one can only attain optimality in the limit of large sample sizes, as $\theta-\theta_0$ decays as $n^{-(1-\epsilon)/2}$ \cite{GillMassar}.
+In the first stage of the protocol we use a small proportion of the output units (of sample size $\tilde{n}\approx n^{1-\epsilon}$ with small $\epsilon$) in order to compute a preliminary `rough estimator' $\theta_0$ of the true parameter $\theta$, by performing a standard sequential measurement.
+This step is necessary in \emph{any} quantum estimation problem in which the optimal measurement depends on the unknown parameter \citep{GillMassar}.
+In particular, this means that strictly speaking one can only attain optimality in the limit of large sample sizes, as $\theta-\theta_0$ decays as $n^{-(1-\epsilon)/2}$ thanks to the preliminary estimation stage.

+In the second (main) stage of the protocol we use $\theta_0$ to design a sequential measurement which achieves the output QFI at $\theta =\theta_0$.
+Since the first stage insures that $\theta-\theta_0$ decays and the QFI is continuous with respect to $\theta$, we find that the overall scheme is asymptotically optimal at any parameter value $\theta$.